A Laredo Attorney for Serious Injuries

 - Pain or stinging sensations in limbs

 Each accident has different causes and factors that must be fully examined.
 That's why we take a personalized approach to every case we handle.
 With the help of top experts, we conduct a thorough analysis of a client's case.
 We gather evidence and interview key witnesses.
 We determine the long-term costs associated with the injury.
 The insurance companies may offer a quick settlement that doesn't begin to address many of the losses.
 We know how to play hardball with big insurance companies.
 We will fight for the maximum compensation you need to get your life back on track.

 Workers in certain professions have a higher risk of suffering serious burn injuries than those in other jobs.
 High risk jobs include electricians, firefighters or line cooks.
 But burn injuries are not limited to a job site.
 Serious burn injuries can happen at home or while you are eating a restaurant.
 A landlord may have acted negligently by failing to inspect or replace outdated electrical wiring that catches fire and injures a tenant.
 A defective appliance may cause a serious burn.
 A careless waiter might spill a scalding beverage onto a child.

-At the Law Office of John R. Solis, we understand that the aftermath of a serious burn accident can be extremely difficult.
+John R. Solis, Attorney at Law understands that the aftermath of a serious burn accident can be extremely difficult.
 Even if a burn injury doesn't result in a third-degree burn with scarring and disfigurement, you or a loved one may suffer first- or second-degree burns that can be painful and lead to lost time from work and unexpected medical bills.